 How long can I stop in a yellow box junction before I am fined?

 There is no 'grace period' where you can stop in a box junction before the camera snaps and a penalty charge notice is prepared.
 The only time you can stop in a box junction is, as stated above, when turning right.
-Look out for 'no right turn' signs in these junctions, as local authorities will also be able to fine you for ignoring these from 1 June.
+Look out for 'no right turn' signs in these junctions, as local authorities can also fine you for ignoring these since 1 June 2022.

 Is it just box junctions that will be enforced by councils?